G-S9N6DX06CF

 Disruptive patterning is a common adaptation in cheetahs.

-The spotted pattern of the cheetah reduces possible detection by breaking up the body outline in tall grass.
+The spotted pattern of the cheetah reduces detection by breaking up the body outline in tall grass.

 cheetah camouflage.Cheetahs use spots as a disruptive coloration camouflage